PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 aws configservice describe-delivery-channels
 ```

-5. Run the command below replacing `DELIVERY-CHANNEL-NAME` with the output from the above command (the name is probably `default`):
+5. Run the command below replacing `DELIVERYCHANNELNAME` with the output from the above command (the name is probably `default`):

 ```
-aws configservice delete-delivery-channel --delivery-channel-name DELIVERY-CHANNEL-NAME
+aws configservice delete-delivery-channel --delivery-channel-name DELIVERYCHANNELNAME
 ```